nucleome/docs/source/session.rst

     :align: center
     :figwidth: 640px

-    Mage saved sessions using session tool
+    Mage saved sessions using the session tool

 Share session
 =============

 There are two ways to share sessions with others.
 The first method is to send them (e.g., via email) the session setting file.
-Session setting file from local storage can be downloaded using the Session management tool (see Session above).
+Session setting files from the local machine can be downloaded using the Session management tool (see Session above).
 The second method is to send the session URL to others.
 To get the session URL, click the button of the session tool on the top navigation bar.
 In the pulldown menu, click the ``Share Session`` button.